 I would say embrace your pump bump.
 Don’t let that stop you from wearing something that you want to wear.
 If somebody asks you what it is, then take the time to tell them, because it’s ultimately a part of you.

 The MiniMed 670G system gives me more freedom with my diabetes than I ever would have imagined.
 My family is from India, so we primarily eat a lot of Indian food at home and when we go to our friends’ houses.
 Indian food has a lot of carbohydrates, and therefore my numbers would spike a lot if I didn’t know how much insulin I needed.
-Now, I am able to eat my favorite Indian foods without having to worry as much about spiking because I know that the MiniMed 670G system will prevent me from doing so.
-The other big food that I feel so much more comfortable eating now is pizza.
-Pizza is notorious in the diabetes community because it never affects your body the same way.
-The MiniMed 670G system manages to keep up though, and I can eat pizza without spiking over 300 mg/dL.
+Now, I am able to eat my favorite Indian foods without having to worry as much about spiking because I know that the MiniMed 670G system will help prevent me from doing so.
+The other big food that I feel more comfortable eating now is pizza, which is notorious in the diabetes community because it never affects your body the same way.

-8. Can you give me a specific example of when the system made a difference in your diabetes management?
+8. Has the system made a difference in your diabetes management?

-The number of ways the MiniMed 670G system has improved my quality of life is unbelievable, but the biggest and most impactful is keeping me in range all-night and waking up with a good number every single day.
-The blood glucose level you wake up with really does affect the rest of your day, and I have found that the MiniMed 670G system allows me to start every day with a fresh start.
-I don’t have to think about waking up worrying about bringing my number back to range.
+The blood glucose level you wake up with really does affect the rest of your day, and I have found that the MiniMed 670G system allows me to start many days with a fresh start.

 9. Is there something you do less now that you use the MiniMed 670G system?

 Worrying about my diabetes!
-I no longer have to constantly stress about staying in range because the MiniMed 670G system takes care of most of that on its own, with a little help from me.
-The faith I have in the system makes such a difference and has removed that huge stressor from my already stressful life.
+I no longer have to constantly stress because the MiniMed 670G system takes care of some of the thinking for me.
+The faith I have in the system makes such a difference and has removed a huge stressor from my already stressful life.

-10. How has the MiniMed 670G system impacted your family life / relationships with others?
+10. Has the MiniMed 670G system impacted your family life / relationships with others?

 11. What has your experience been like with the Guardian Sensor 3?

 I love the Guardian Sensor 3!
-It’s so accurate and really assures me that my MiniMed 670G system is working correctly.
-I had used old Medtronic sensors when I was diagnosed ten years ago, but never stuck with them because they were painful and inaccurate.
-The Guardian Sensor 3 is a huge improvement and I can’t imagine life without it!
+I had used old Medtronic sensors when I was diagnosed ten years ago, but never stuck with them.

 12. What are the top 2 things you would like to share with people who are considering using an insulin pump system?